rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 1. On the **Details** tab of **SIMULATION** deployment, copy the value of the network endpoint ***vnc***.
 2. Paste the copied URL address in the address bar of the web browser and press Enter.
-3. Enter the value of ***VNC_PASSWORD***, which you provided while deploying the package, when prompted.
+3. Enter the value of ***VNC_PASSWORD***, which you provided while deploying the package when prompted.

 <video controls style="max-width: 1500px" width="100%" class="border shadow" src="/images/tutorials/separate-navigation-simulation/expected-outcome.webm"></video>

 ## Advanced Tips
-If you want to run your application separate from Gazebo simulation on rapyuta.io, your application will need time synchronization.
+If you want to run your application separate from the Gazebo simulation on rapyuta.io, it will need time synchronization.
 Since the set up runs two ROS Masters, one in the cloud with Gazebo and the other on a computer with navigation nodes.
 The clock for these two applications will need to be in sync.
-This is achieved by ***/clock*** ROS topic, which is published by Gazebo.
+The clock synchronization is by ***/clock*** ROS topic, which is published by Gazebo.

 * [***/use_sim_time*** is set to ***true***](https://github.com/rapyuta-robotics/io_simulation_tutorials/blob/e50ccd9b9d8a99af8d4ae15b361d1370443bd2aa/turtlebot_navigation/io_gazebo_turtlebot_bringup/config/common_config.yaml#L5) in ROS parameter server